Sarazm: Burial sites

-Burial sites were in the shape of a large circle of 15 meters diameter surrounded by a wall.
+Burial sites were in the shape of a large circle of 15-meter diameter surrounded by a wall.
 In some of the burial chambers, valuables objects such as pottery and beads have been found.
 A large necropolis has yet to be discovered.

 Following the analysis of the remains, the anthropologist Khodzhaiov has concluded that the people of Sarazm originated in southern part of Central and Southwest Asia and are genetically related to the population of other Eneolithic sites in Turkmenistan (Göksur and Qara-depe).

 Culture and art

 At the peak of the occupation of Sarazm, the city was economically thriving and artistic production flourished.
 Pottery was richly ornamented with motifs such as circles, crosses, triangles, lines and net pattern painted using red, yellow and blue pigments.
 The rosette patterns found on some ceramic could be indicative of an understanding of the solar calendar.

 Terracotta statuettes of women and animals with magical powers were also found as sculptural figures emerged as an important artistic trend.

 The religious beliefs of the Sarazm people are unclear, but we know that they had altars where sacred fires burned.

 Sarazm seems to be connected to the Göksür culture through its east-ward migration in the region.